Cut Payroll Taxes

 On Every Pre-Tax Dollar

 It is not a gimmick or a loophole.
-It is Section 125 — a piece of the tax code from 1978 that most companies never fully use.
-The math is straightforward; most CFOs just have not been walked through it.
+It is Section 125, a piece of the tax code from 1978 that most companies never fully use.
+The math is straightforward, and most CFOs just have not been walked through it.

 IRS Authority